Welcome to Poodle Info and my private site.

 where blood can be taken and checked to determine whether a dog is genetically free, a carrier, or will be affected with hip dysplasia.

-So far they are working with Rottweilers, German Sheperds, Border Collies, Great Danes, Labradors,
+are working with Rottweilers, German Sheperds, Border Collies, Great Danes, Labradors,

 Golden Retrievers and Newfoundlands.